JCoupalK/CYiB-2.1/README.md

 # CYiB-2.1
-## The source code of the video game *Cover Yourself in Blood*, my first publicly released video game.
+## The source code of the video game *Cover Yourself in Blood* made on the Unity 3D engine, my first publicly released video game.
 Released on February 7, 2021.

 **If you wanna play it it's at: https://jordancup.itch.io/cover-yourself-in-blood**